-"No, I've checked the logic and it makes sense, but this is much more dangerous than I had imagined.
+"No, I've checked the logic, and it makes sense, but this is much more dangerous than I had imagined.
 I mean, do you know what could've happened during that incident on the planet?
-That moment I saw you like that, like some... immortal monster of unstoppable destruction, I knew there was something really bad about this.
-But I didn't consider if it could cause your existence to be torn apart!
+That moment I saw you like that, like some... crazy monster of unstoppable destruction, I knew there was something really bad about this.
+But I didn't consider that it could cause your very existence to tear apart!
 We need to get this under control!"

 "Dad, it controls itself.
 Like I said, it has all the intelligence, it won't compromise.
 There is no cure for it."

-"Well I think we've heard plenty of information now.
+"Well, I think we've heard plenty of information now.
 Glue Stick, take the book and put it in the locker.
-And make sure that it's locked securely!"
+And make sure it's locked securely this time!"

-"Uh, I was the one who didn't lock it before."
-Evina admitted, not sure if this was the best time to confess it.
+"Um, I was the one who didn't lock it before," Evina admitted, not sure if this was the best time to confess it.

 "It's alright.
-Now as I was going to say, there is nothing that can take complete control of us.
-We must prevent it from getting stronger.
+Now, as I was about to say, there is nothing that can take control of us completely.
+We must prevent it from growing any stronger.
 We must ignore anything it tells us to do.
 Do not give in!
 Do you understand?"

 "Good.
-We don't have too much time left to waste.
+We don't have any more time to waste.
 Toontown is depending on us to fix this mess on Earth."

-Gyro sat at his messy desk covered in dozens of quickly scribbled notes.
-He was deep in thought and was startled to hear the sound of loud knocking at the door.
-His helper was busy doing some calculations so he knew he had to stand up and answer it himself.
+Gyro sat at his messy desk covered in dozens of quickly-scribbled notes.
+He was deep in thought and was startled to hear a loud knocking at the door.
+His helper was busy doing some calculations, so he knew he had to answer it himself.

 "Hello, sir.
 I am Doctor Featherworth from the Duckburg Institute of Science."

-"Ok."
-Gyro mumbled.
+"Ok," Gyro mumbled.
 He didn't know what else to say.
-He wondered if they had come to finally revoke his membership.
-After all, his science had always been considered by others to be rather unusual.
+He wondered if they had finally come to revoke his membership.
+After all, his science had always been considered by others to be a bit unorthodox.
 "How may I help you?"

-The duck presented a lump covered in a towel which he held delicately with red rubber gloves.
-"We have been perplexed with this certain meteorite.
-It was found a couple months ago in the northern wilderness.
+The duck presented a lump covered in a towel, and he held it delicately with red rubber gloves.
+"We have all been perplexed by this certain meteorite.
+It was found a couple months ago in the Northern Wastelands.
 Its properties are unlike anything we have seen before.
-We cannot trace the source of its fluctuating magnet field.
+We cannot trace the source of its fluctuating magnetic field.
 That is why we have come to ask for your opinion."

 "My opinion?
 Wow."
-The chicken rubbed his forehead in awe.
-"If you're coming to me then you must really be out of options."
+Gyro rubbed his forehead in awe.
+"If you're coming to me, then you must really be out of options."

 "Please, sir, would you mind examining it?
-If you happen to notice anything we may have overlooked then contact us at once.
-Just be careful though.
-We can never be certain if it is harmless."
+If you happen to notice anything we could have overlooked, please contact us at once.
+But please be careful.
+We cannot be certain it is harmless."

 "Ok, I'll do it."
 Gyro took the meteorite in his gloves and immediately noticed how heavy it was for its small size.

 "Look what we got here!"
-The inventor said to his helper.
+Gyro said to his helper.
 The little robot paused its work and jogged over to him.

-Gyro lifted the towel off which revealed a pure black rock about the size of his palm, filled with holes like swiss cheese, but glimmering beautifully under the light.
+Gyro lifted the towel to reveal a pure black rock about the size of his palm, filled with holes like swiss cheese, but glimmering beautifully under the light.

 The helper seemed to have detected it and jumped up and down in fear.

-Little did he know, however, that he had been possessed with something, a shadow that had been living within the rock.
-It would lie dormant inside him, undetectable, until the right moment when it would take control.
-The day of the gray would come and the cogs, its children, would rise.
-It would also be passed on to Gyro's only future child.
+Little did he know that he had been possessed with something, a living shadow that had been trapped within the rock.
+Now it would lie dormant inside him, undetectable, until the right moment when it would take control.
+The day of the gray would come, and the cogs, its children, would rise.
+And it would pass on to Gyro's only future child.

 Evina, who was seeing all this in the memories of his father, now witnessed the whole scene fade away.

 Evina woke in the morning with all his limbs feeling weak.
-He had had a bad dream, and from his experiences he learned that bad dreams were never good for him.
+He had had a bad dream, and from his prior experience, he learned that bad dreams were never good for him.

 A week had passed since they read the mysterious book.
 They visited a few more worlds to recharge their power, but they were also a lot more cautious than before.
-Each day Gyro turned the engines to max, telling everyone that they were getting close to Earth.
-Indeed, as patient as they tried to be, the question on everyone's mind was when they were finally going to get to their destination.
+Each day, Gyro pushed the engines to their max, telling everyone that they were getting close to Earth.
+Indeed, as patient as they tried to be, the question on everyone's mind was when they were finally going to reach their destination.

-Usually when he woke in the morning there wasn't enough light to see his hand in front of his face, but today was different.
+Usually, when he woke in the morning, there wasn't enough light to see his hand in front of his face, but today was different.
 There was something outside his window.
-He bent down to get a better look and he saw an incredibly huge white blur.
+He bent down to get a better look, and he saw an incredibly huge, white blur.
 It was like a galaxy.
-The ship was heading straight towards it.
+The ship was heading straight toward it.